COV CATNAP Help

 - Binding type

-The binding type is usually defined by the region of Spike that the antibody binds.
+The binding type is defined by the region of Spike that the antibody binds.
+The class is given as defined by the author, as originally described by Barnes et al. 2020 PMID 33045718.

-Whatever elicited the antibody, for example a vaccine or a viral infection.
+Whatever elicited the antibody, typically a vaccine, a viral infection, or both.

 - Ab Patient